Rick Santorum

 Santorum was elected to the United States Senate from Pennsylvania in 1994.
-He served two terms until losing his 2006 reelection bid.
-A Roman Catholic, Santorum is a social conservative who opposes abortion and same-sex marriage and embraced a cultural warrior image during his Senate tenure.
+He served two terms until losing his 2006 reelection bid to his opponent, Bob Casey.
+A Catholic, Santorum is a social conservative who opposes abortion and same-sex marriage and embraced a cultural warrior image during his Senate tenure.
 While serving as a senator, Santorum authored the Santorum Amendment, which would have promoted the teaching of intelligent design.
 He was a leading sponsor of the 2003 federal law known as the Partial-Birth Abortion Ban Act.

 In the years following his departure from the Senate, Santorum has worked as a consultant, private practice lawyer, and news contributor.
 He ran for the Republican nomination in the 2012 U.S. presidential election.
 Before suspending his campaign on April 10, 2012, Santorum exceeded expectations by winning 11 primaries and caucuses and receiving nearly four million votes, making him the runner-up to eventual nominee Mitt Romney.
 Santorum ran for president again in 2016, but ended his campaign in February 2016 after a poor showing in the Iowa caucuses.
 In January 2017, he became a CNN senior political commentator.
 However, he was terminated from his contract with CNN in May 2021 due to comments he made about Native Americans a few weeks prior which were deemed "dismissive".

 Early life and education

 Richard John Santorum was born in Winchester, Virginia.
-He is the middle of the three children of Aldo Santorum (1923–2011), a clinical psychologist who immigrated to the United States at age seven from Riva, Trentino, Italy, and Catherine (Dughi) Santorum (1918–2019), an administrative nurse who was of Italian and Irish ancestry.
+He is the second of the three children of Aldo Santorum (1923–2011), a clinical psychologist who immigrated to the United States at age seven from Riva, Trentino, Italy, and Catherine (Dughi) Santorum (1918–2019), an administrative nurse who was of Italian and Irish ancestry.

 Santorum grew up in Berkeley County, West Virginia, and Butler County, Pennsylvania.
 In West Virginia, his family lived in an apartment provided by the Veterans Administration.
 Santorum attended elementary school at Butler Catholic School and then went on to Butler Senior High School.
 He was nicknamed "Rooster", supposedly for both a cowlick strand of hair and an assertive nature, particularly on important political issues.
-After his parents transferred to the Naval Station Great Lakes in northern Illinois, Santorum attended the Roman Catholic Carmel High School in Mundelein, Illinois, for one year, graduating in 1976.
+After his parents transferred to the Naval Station Great Lakes in northern Illinois, Santorum attended Carmel High School in Mundelein, Illinois, for one year, graduating in 1976.

 Santorum attended Pennsylvania State University for his undergraduate studies, serving as chairman of the university's College Republicans chapter and graduating with a B.A. degree with honors in political science in 1980.
 While at Penn State, Santorum joined the Tau Epsilon Phi fraternity.
 He then completed a one-year M.B.A. program at the University of Pittsburgh's Joseph M. Katz Graduate School of Business, graduating in 1981.
 In 1986, Santorum received a J.D. degree with honors from Dickinson School of Law.